chouhandiksha/bigdataproject/README.md

-In the \textit{Nature} article "Mobility network models of COVID-19 explain inequities and inform reopening"[1] Chang et al. produce a model that predicts the number of anticipated SARS-CoV-2 infections.
+In the *Nature* article "Mobility network models of COVID-19 explain inequities and inform reopening"[1] Chang et al. produce a model that predicts the number of anticipated SARS-CoV-2 infections.
 The model takes as an input mobility data derived from mobile phone data.
 The model is tracks the predicted number of susceptible, exposed, infectious, and removed(SEIR) people anticipated to be in the population.
 The model is able to predict real case trajectories on held out data.
 The model correctly predicts higher infection rates among disadvantaged racial and socioeconomic groups solely as the result of differences in mobility.

 "Coronavirus infections and deaths by poverty status: The effects of social distancing"[2] have shown the highest initial number of cases are in both the wealthiest and poorest countries.
 However, there is a great difference between the wealthy and poor countries when stay at home policies are put in place.
 The wealthiest countries have been able to show much greater reductions in mobility.
 As a result the wealthiest countries are able to curb the infection rates more effectively than poorer countries.